wlonk/arcadia/rules/the_host.rst

 Playing as the Host
 ===================

-.. todo:: Talk about supporting characters

-   Supporting characters are crucial.
-Don't let those generated from chargen be the only ones, see all the people that enrich and reify the world and show them.
-Make them want things of the main characters, too!

-.. todo:: Edit and clarify the Host section

-   Turn agenda and principles into real things.

-   "Create a villain who is exceptionally good at attacking your hero's greatest strengths."

-   Talk about bad outcomes and how delicious they can be.

-   Talk about "fronts and threats".

-.. todo:: Talk about history panic, and how you can avoid it.

 As the Host, your role in the conversation is different from that of the other players.
 You are much more free, in many ways, but to balance that freedom and give you some support, you have an agenda you must pursue